Nature and people first

 INTRODUCING THE CHILCHINBETO PUMPED STORAGE HYDROPOWER PROJECT

 Since the closure of the Navajo Generating Station was announced and Nature and People First recognized the opportunity for a pumped storage hydropower project, Nature and People First has met and made presentations to Navajo Nation leaders, Chapter leaders and members and people located in and near the project area.
-Among the Navajo Nation organizations with whom Nature and People has visited are:
+Among the Navajo Nation organizations with whom Nature and People have visited are:

 • Chilchinbeto Chapter of the Navajo Nation